Discover Chicago on Foot or Bike: The Ultimate Walking Guide for Tourists

 Maggie Daley Park

-Maggie Daley Park is a 20-acre park of greenery, rock climbing, skating ribbons, ice skating rinks, mini-golf, tennis, and picnic groves with cityscape views surrounding you.
+Maggie Daley Park is a 20-acre park of greenery, rock climbing, skating ribbons, ice skating rinks, mini-golf, tennis, children’s play grounds, and picnic groves with cityscape views surrounding you.

-Walking time Butler Field to Buckingham Fountain👟: about 4 minutes
+Walking time Maggie Daley Park to Buckingham Fountain👟: about 8 minutes (0.4 miles)

 Stand in awe of the size and power of such a grand fountain.
 Buckingham Fountain is one of the largest fountains in the world.

-Walking time Buckingham Fountain to Spirit of Music Garden in Grant Park👟: about 7 minutes
+Walking time Buckingham Fountain to Lakefront Park👟: about 1 minute

-Walking time Spirit of Music Garden in Grant Park to Northerly Island Park👟: about 21 minutes
+Walking time Lakefront Park to Northerly Island Park👟: about 33 minutes (1.5 miles)

 Northerly Island Park